pkhamdee/tanzu-kubernetes-pipeline-demo/README.md

 ## Conclusion

-In this demo we have set up TBS and Kapp-controller such that when a commit is made to Spring Petclinic on the main branch it a new image will be built and deployed automatically, using Kubernetes Custom Resource Definitions.
+In this demo we have set up Concourse, TBS, and Kapp-controller such that when a commit is made to Spring Petclinic on the testing branch it's tested, and if the tests pass merged onto staging, at which point a new image will be built and deployed automatically.

 In real world production situations it's unlikely that the "latest" tag would be used to determine what is in production and the Spring Petclinic Kubernetes manifest would be updated with a specific, likely immutable, image tag.
 But, this workshop was not meant to mimic real-world situations, and instead give a basic introduction to TBS and Kapp-controller working together to deploy an application into Kubernetes.